 Dog Bite Laws in Pennsylvania

-A victim who was not severely bitten, would have to prove that the dog previously bit another person.
+A victim who was not severely bitten would have to prove that the dog previously bit another.
 Then the dog would fall under the “one bite rule” per Pennsylvania dog bite laws.
-If the dog has never bitten a victim before, Pennsylvania provides two different solutions to the victim that depend on the degree of injury sustained.
+If the dog has never bitten before, Pennsylvania provides two different solutions to the victim that depend on the degree of injury sustained.

 Injuries are classified as severe or non-severe:

-In Pennsylvania, aggressive dog owners are completely liable for medical expenses, all other losses and legal damages in any instance where a dog inflicted severe injury on a person without provocation.
-There is no exception to this, regardless if the dog has never bit a person prior.
+In Pennsylvania, aggressive dog owners are completely liable for medical expenses, all other losses, and legal damages in any instance where a dog inflicted severe injury on a person without provocation.